(reposted as I received a surprise visit – see the end of the post)

 I thought ours was a really high-water Berg.
 At 19cumecs it was the 7th highest of the 21 Bergs up to then.
 But since then the river has often been higher and 1983 is now only the 21st highest of 55 races.
 The very first race in 1962 was a staggering 342 cumecs!
 Liewe bliksem!
 The lowest in 1978 was a mere 1.44 cumecs.
 You could almost say fokol.

 Five paddlers have completed 40 or more Bergs.
 Giel van Deventer – Berg Historian, who compiled these facts – has finished the race 45 times!
 In the book on the Umko canoe marathon I wrote in a draft which I sent to him “the Berg, over 200km long” and he hastened to write to me saying “Pete, it’s 241km long, don’t get it wrong.”
-I changed it to 241km. (note: Giel went on to do 50 Bergs, then sadly drowned in the Breede river race).
+I changed it to 241km. (note: Giel went on to do 50 Bergs, then sadly drowned in the Breede river race.
+Thank goodness though, he did travel to Natal to do ONE UMKO! ).

 One of the toughest years was 1971.
 Only 49% of starters finished – the lowest percentage so far.
 The oldest finisher of the Berg, Jannie Malherbe was 74 when he did that crazy thing in 2014.
 He made our Ian Myers in 1983 seem like a spring chicken.